Looking for a fun and educational day out with the kids that’s easy to get to from Glasgow?

 Hungry or thirsty guests can pop into New Lanark’s Mill Cafe which serves a range of lunches, light refreshments, home-baking and Fair Trade tea and coffee.

-You could also try New Lanark’s own ice cream which has won numerous awards and comes in delicious flavours like lavender rose and pineapple, coconut and Malibu.
+The deal includes a cone or tub of ice cream or sorbet.
+New Lanark’s own ice cream which has won numerous awards and comes in delicious flavours like lavender rose and pineapple, coconut and Malibu.

 Traditional textiles shop